 DFWAHEC – Dallas/Fort Worth Area Health Education Center

 The DFW Area Health Education Center works to improve the health of our communities by developing a quality health care workforce and helping address unmet health needs.
-Students and faculty from UT Southwestern play an integral role in many of these activities.
+Students and faculty from UT Southwestern Medical Center play an integral role in many of these activities.

-- The Health Careers Mentoring Program matches middle school students interested in health care careers with students from all schools at the university.
+- The Health Careers Mentoring Program matches middle school students interested in health care careers with students from all schools at the University.

 - Classroom presentations bring exciting perspectives about health care careers to area schools.